Lowest Mortgage Rate in Canada. Starting from 2.99%

 Are lower home prices good for all?

 How home prices are viewed depends on the perspective.
-Many buyers want prices to go down, but sellers want them to stay higher (for obvious equity reasons).
+Many new buyers want prices to go down, but sellers want them to stay higher (for obvious equity reasons).

 "The country's population grew by more than 430,000 during the third quarter [of 2023], marking the fastest pace of population growth in any quarter since 1957."